oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-which-formats-and-variations-to-create-for-a-logo/rule.md

 ---

- ​​​​​An SSW logo design will be used in different situations.
+An SSW logo design will be used in different situations.
 Be in large or small, horizontal and vertical, black or white, for print or for the web.
 Whatever the situation, we will want to do all we can to ensure it looks good in every scenario.
 A number of different formats will be generated, each intended for a different purpose, so it’s important to know what format you’re creating and why.

-​​1.
-EPS: Encapsulated PostScript
+1. EPS: Encapsulated PostScript

-​EPS format is a vector file that can be opened by the widest range of software, including older versions of Illustrator, as well as products outside of Adobe, such as Corel Draw and Sketch on Mac.
+EPS format is a vector file that can be opened by the widest range of software, including older versions of Illustrator, as well as products outside of Adobe, such as Corel Draw and Sketch on Mac.
 For this reason, an EPS format must be created as an editable source file.

 ### 2. SVG: Scalable Vector Graphics